 Of course, you’ll most likely disagree if you see your town atop this list.
 But nonetheless, according to science, these cities are the worst places you could possibly live if you make Arizona your home.
 These places need a big hug right about now.

-However, according to data (which doesn’t measure things like beauty and ‘friendly people’), there are far better options in the state for making a place home.
+However, according to data (which doesn’t measure things like beauty and ‘friendly people’), the state has far better options for making a place home.
 And the worst place to live in Arizona?
-That would be Guadalupe.
+The worst place to live in Arizona is Eloy.

 If you’re looking for something more national, check out the worst cities in America or the worst states in America.